davidwalter0/loadbalancer/README.md

     --node-labels=node-role.kubernetes.io/worker
   - use the ExternalID from the node spec as the IP endpoint

 Manage routes / addresses for external ip addresses

 - Add or remove ip addresses from the load balancer service definition
   - add if not present
   - maintain a map of addresses
   - remove when the last load balancer using the address is removed

+- Disallow reuse of service specified loadbalancerIPs
+  - when adding an ip address, it will be used only by one load balancers service
+  - Each service must choose a unique address
+  - if using the default address multiple services may share the default linkdevice address but port collision management is up to the author of the service specification

 ---
 ## Example use